South Africa - Africa

 Where to stay

-A secure central-east base such as Arcadia or a cleaner diplomatic/business district usually works best because museums, dinners, and easier evening returns stay more manageable than from spread-out outer areas.
+A secure central-east base such as Arcadia or a cleaner diplomatic/business district usually works better because museums, dinners, and easier evening returns stay more manageable than from spread-out outer areas.

 Payments: Cards are widely accepted in Pretoria, but carry some small cash for markets, kiosks, or taxis.